Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 ### Cumulative advantages and disadvantages
 Dannefer (2020) defines cumulative advantages and disadvantages as the systemic tendency for interindividual divergence in a given characteristic to increase with the passage of time.
 The author makes a quite strong statement that "processes generating tendencies toward cumulative advantages and disadvantages ... are inherent, law-like features of social life", since they are "a standard part of the operation of society." (p.
 1251).

 Some seminar participants had a problem with this claim, as they had seen many things changed and improved over time (e.g., women's social, economic, and political right).
-Some other participants, including one of Dannerfer's advisee, defended this statement by emphasizing the typical ways human psychology tends to work (e.g., typifying and labeling).
-From the principle of constrained choices, I think both groups are correct.
+Some other participants, including one of Dannerfer's advisee, defended his claim by emphasizing the typical ways human psychology tends to work (e.g., typifying and labeling).
+From the principle of agency and constrained choices, I think both groups are correct: human agency challenges problemtic social institutions, yet human agency is also prescribed by the social institutions.
+For example, (Fraser (2013))[https://jianxuan-lei.github.io/posts/2022/10/fortunes-of-feminism/] notes how day care centers, once a remarkable achivement of the second-wave feminist movement, have gradully become degraded and stigmized.

 ### Work identity